pluralsh/documentation/pages/first-party/manage-your-microservices.md

 ---
 title: Manage your own microservices with Plural
-description: How to manage first party applications with Plural
+description: How to manage your organization's internal applications with Plural
 ---

 The Plural team is currently exploring a solution to allow our customers to deploy their in-house services using Plural.